gyoqueiroz/rpg/README.md

 - There's still a lot to be done

 ## How to contribute?
 Feel free to jump in, code something and submit a PR.
-There's a Trello board that I will migrate to github's equivalent.
-The idea is to use this as a single point for learning Ruby and share knowledge as well.
+The idea is to use this project as a single point for lean & share Ruby skills.

 ## How to play